AdhamElsharkawy/portfolio/README.md

 This is my portfolio powered by Vue3, TailwindCSS, ThreeJS and AnimeJS.

-All of the features within this project are frontend only, there are no involvement with any backend frameworks or similar.

 View the production deployment of this project on [here](https://kuon-dev-portfolio.vercel.app)